McJtyMods/LostCities/README.md

 # LostCities

-This LostCities Fork is VERY fucky.
+This LostCities Fork is VERY fucky, im not responsible if this corrupts your world.
+You have been warned.
 I have 0 modding experience but I know my java so i did the absolutely best I could to get this working!

 The original reason for this forks creation stems from this issue: https://github.com/McJtyMods/LostCities/issues/155